Back to Alaska

 Limits and Unknowns

-• The bill does not specify how the state will fund these requirements.
+• The law does not specify the exact cost or total number of kits the state will provide.

 Bill History